olivrrrrr/javascript-practice/README.md

 # javascript-practice
-A ping-pong Score Keeper from Colt Steele's tutorials
+A ping-pong Score Keeper from udemy Colt Steele's tutorial.